Tales-Andrade/algorithms-and-data-structures-implementations/README.md

 # Algorithms and Data Structures
 This repository works as a database for the data structures and algorithms I have studied and implemented in Java.

-I will be using this repository for future projects and leetcode practice.
+I will be using this repository for future projects and interview practice.

 ## Data Structures